MJKWoolnough/ics/README.md

 ```

 PropLastModified specifies the date and time that the information associated
-with the calendar component was last revised in the calendar store
+with the calendar component was last revised in the calendar store.

 #### type PropLastTriggered